openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        team and learners to work together to maintain the list of resources.
        For example, team members and learners can suggest new resources, vote for useful ones, or flag abuse and spam.
      - Not supported
+   * - :ref:`Single Select and Numerical Input`
+     - Learners not only choose one answer from a set of possible options, they are also prompted to provide more specific information, if necessary.
+     - Not supported
    * - :ref:`Zooming Image`
      - Learners can view sections of an image in detail.
 You specify the